- Last updated:

 The terminal expansion is no longer in the project’s scope and will be delivered by the airport operator, Sunshine Coast Airport Pty Ltd.

-The Sunshine Coast Airport Expansion Project represents the ongoing development of an airport that has been operating and evolving for more than 55 years.
-As the region continues to grow, the airport must expand to meet the needs of the community and to continue to support the development of the region’s economy.
+The Sunshine Coast Airport Expansion Project represents the ongoing development of an airport that has been operating and evolving for more than 55 years and the realisation of a long-term plan to grow and the region’s passenger and freight connectivity to other destinations.

 The Sunshine Coast Airport Expansion Project is located inside the existing airport site at Marcoola.